Change Name and Address

 If you sell your property just prior to the issue of the bi-annual rate levies in early January and early July each year, council may not have received notification of the sale at the time of the production of the rate notices.
 If you receive a rate notice for a property you no longer own please forward the rate notice onto the new owner or return it to council.
-A penalty can apply if notification of a sale is not provided to the Department of Natural Resources, Mines and Energy (DNRME) or to council within 30 days of settlement.
+A penalty can apply if notification of a sale is not provided to the Department of Resources or to council within 30 days of settlement.

 Receive your rate notice via email

 Noosa Council offers the option of having your rate notice emailed instead of posted.